usnistgov/smstestbed/README.md

 ## Disclaimers

+### Use of NIST Information

+These World Wide Web pages are provided as a public service by the National Institute of Standards and Technology (NIST).
+With the exception of material marked as copyrighted, information presented on these pages is considered public information and may be distributed or copied.
+Use of appropriate byline/photo/image credits is requested.

+###  Software Disclaimer

 The use of any software or hardware by the project does not imply a recommendation or endorsement by NIST.

 The use of the project results in other software or hardware products does not imply a recommendation or endorsement by NIST of those products.